Armasss/Portfolio-HTML-ONLY_WEBDEV_ARMAS/README.md

 2. Click "Open in Visual Code Studio" or you can do the keyboard command "Ctrl+Shift+A"

+3. Once you are in VSCode, open the portfolioweb_Armas folder and select the index.html file.

 3. Once it is open, just go to the bottom left corner and click the Go Live Button

 ---